Assessing the impact of Byzantine attacks on coupled phase oscillators: Byzantine attacks on Networked Oscillators

 The type of attack we consider in this manuscript is inspired by the Byzantine Generals problem~\cite{lamport1982byzantine}, where an individual being part of a larger networked game, decides to pass some corrupted information to their neighbors, instead of behaving reliably as expected.
 In our framework of coupled oscillators, we model this as an attacker having full control of an oscillator $k$\,, which is formulated as,

-where $f(t)$ is the input signal that is chosen by the attacker, which might be e.g. constrained by some budget.
+where $f(t)$ is the input signal that is chosen by the attacker, which might be e.g. constrained by some budget, and $ \tilde\theta_k$ is the controlled degree of freedom of node $k$\,.
 The controlled input signal Eq.~(\ref{eq2}) directly affect the neighbors of node $k$ whose time-evolution is then given by,

-where $i\in \mathcal{N}(k)$ with $\mathcal{N}(k)$ the set of the neighbors of node $k$\,.
+where $b_{ik}$ is non-vanishing if $i\in \mathcal{N}(k)$ with $\mathcal{N}(k)$ the set of the neighbors of node $k$\,.
 An important question is then, how robust is the synchronous state to such attacks.
 One must notice that Eq.~(\ref{eq3}) effectively changes the coupling network topology by removing node $k$\, as the latter is not influenced by its neighbors anymore.
 The situation is illustrated on Fig.~\ref{fig1}.
 In the following, we investigate this question using the synchronization error and the linear response of the system.